guardian/invoicing-api/adr/lightweight-architecture.md

 * Small Scala AWS Lambda package size of less than 10 MB
 * Prefer direct inlined business logic over abstracted indirections
 * Use of off-the-shelf AWS infrastructural facilities instead of bespoke implementations
-* Focus on testing in production with real data instead of mocked unit tests
+* Testing in production via preconditions-program-postconditions instead of mocked tests
 * Prevent silent failures
 * Minimal custom abstractions of Zuora
 * Usage of lightweight HTTP and JSON libraries and vanilla Scala